-Blackburn Rovers FC could be without midfield player David Thompson for the rest of the season after he underwent surgery on a knee injury.
+Blackburn Rovers FC's David Thompson may miss the rest of the season with a serious knee injury.

 The operation was scheduled to coincide with Thompson's two-match suspension, but revealed that the injury was more serious than first thought.
 Blackburn manager Graeme Souness said that the 25-year-old could be sidelined for the rest of the campaign, adding that a long period of recuperation might be in Thompson's best interests.